• Facebook

 Being in a dark room that is almost pitch black can help promote deeper sleep and you’ll feel more energized and ready to take on the day in the morning.

 If you have curtain or blinds that you leave open overnight, the light that seeps into the room both at night and in the mornings can be really disruptive to your sleep.
-And if you’re not an early riser, having to experience the sun shining on your face at 6 am can be just downright annoying especially when you’re not ready to get up yet!

 blackout curtains

 If your mornings are always interrupted, a great way to counter this is to install blackout curtains in your bedroom to help keep the unwanted light out.
-You can also try wearing a sleeping mask to cover your eyes.
-For myself, blackout curtains are such a home essential!

 8. Log Your Sleep